JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_09/lecture_v2.md

   └──      return %3
    => Float64
 ```
-The forward part needs to replace each call of the function by a call to `rrule` and stode pullbacks.
+The forward part needs to replace each call of the function by a call to `rrule` and store pullbacks.
 So in pseudocode, we want something like
 ```julia
 (%1, %2) = rrule(*, _2, _3)